 Mission

-The committee will to the best of its ability identify and draw on the pool of relevant experts in SA (expertise of academics and the experience from industry) as a combined force in Electrical Engineering with the goals of:
+The RMS will identify and draw on the pool of relevant experts in SA (expertise of academics and industry) as a combined force in Electrical Engineering with the goals of:

-adding to the SAIEE Rotating Machines section numbers;

-getting expert presentations by specialists at section meetings and
+Empower its members with knowledge and networking opportunities

+Foster a growing interest in electrical machines, and

-monitoring developments in technologies, standards and regulations (national and international) relevant to the subject of rotating machines.
+convey developments in technologies, standards and regulations (national and international) relevant to the subject of rotating machines

-RECIPIENTS
+to its members.

+FOCUS

 The efforts are to mutually benefit all the stakeholders and influencers involved in Rotating Electrical Machines, to encourage interest, education, research and development in electrical rotating machines across the widest spectrum possible, which includes schools, universities (and other education institutions), industry and related organisations (standards bodies, testing authorities, RSA-Government).
-This will provide focus (based on inputs from all stakeholders) on fundamental prerequisites in theory; design and basic science to develop a broader knowledgebase for identifying opportunities within application and research in particular Rotating Machines.
+This will provide focus (based on inputs from all stakeholders) on fundamental prerequisites in theory; design and basic science to develop a broader knowledgebase for identifying opportunities within application and research in particular in Rotating Machines.
 This mutually beneficial relationship is intended to create the maximum benefit for members of all the entities that may interact via the RMS, enabling the RMS to be the combined voice speaking to the public and government (and other non-government organisations) on all subjects and activities pertaining to rotating electrical machines.

 To actively continue participation in the RMS of the SAIEE, it is required that participants acquire SAIEE membership.
 The RMS is a non-profit and non-contributory technical interest group, where participation is open and welcome from all sectors (academia, SABS, manufacturers, repairers, end-users, consultants and private (usually retired) members).

-DELIVERABLES
+GOALS THE RMS

-The scope of application is to provide:
+The RMS amis to provide:

 theory and practical knowledge in hardware and information oriented electrical engineering;